hetmanskyi-cloud/AWS/terraform/modules/interface_endpoints/README.md

 ## 11. Conditional Resource Creation

 - **Master Switch:** The creation of all resources in this module is controlled by a single variable, `enable_interface_endpoints`.
 If it is `false` (the default), no resources will be created.
-- **Service Selection:** The specific endpoints to be created are determined by the `endpoint_services` list variable.
+- **Service Selection:** The specific endpoints to be created are determined by the `interface_endpoint_services` list variable.
 You can customize this list to add or remove services as needed.

 ---

 ## 12. Best Practices
 - Deploy Interface Endpoints across all private subnets for high availability.
 - Consistently tag all resources for easier management.
-- Enable this module only when instances are in private subnets without internet access.
+- For maximum security and to reduce data transfer costs, enable this module to keep AWS service traffic off the public internet.

 ---

 ## 13. Integration
 Integrate seamlessly with other modules:
 - **VPC Module**: Provides networking infrastructure (VPC and subnets).
-- **ASG Module**: Instances benefit from secure private AWS service access.
+- **ASG Module**: Instances benefit from secure private AWS service access if this module is enabled.

 ---